reworkhow/LPChoose.jl/tutorials/tutorial.md

         3,1,3,2,3       #ind3, hap1_1, hap1_3, hap2_2 hap2_3
         ```

-    where individual IDs (they are required to be intergeres) are in 1st column, maternal and paternal haplotypes   for haplotype block 1 are in column 2-3, maternal and paternal haplotypes for haplotype block 2 are in column 4-5.
+    where individual IDs (they are required to be integers) are in 1st column, maternal and paternal haplotypes   for haplotype block 1 are in column 2-3, maternal and paternal haplotypes for haplotype block 2 are in column 4-5.
   * MISC

       * A fast approximation may be used to speed up computation in practice to select a fixed number of animals.
 This approximation is performed by selecting **budget** animals in multiple steps by selecting `budget_each_step` animals at each step, defaulting to `2`.
 For example, we can select 2 animals in each step to select 100 animals with 100/2=50 steps.